Faculty Senate Meeting

 I humbly submit these paragraphs to the Senate and ask for rebuttal, rejoinder or questions.

-Attachment B: Ad Hoc Committee on Academic Integrity Meeting
+Ad Hoc Committee on Academic Integrity Meeting

 Minutes of the Meeting